meidoworks/nekoq-component/configure/Design.md

 * [x] Allow retrieving configurations from multiple selectors via different client instance options
     * Best practise: reduce the number of clients in this scenario to reduce the workload of the server.

+##### Corner Case Tolerant

+* [ ] Inconsistent configure versions(especially while a new update spreads) in the single cluster.
+Client configure fetching will keep flip-flop configure versions connecting to different state servers in a short period.
+It will cause unstable configuration.
+    * History version based configure fetching can avoid the issue.

 ### 2. Concepts

 ##### Configuration